 A melting pot of typographic possibilities

 Aiglon is a monolinear, semi-grotesque, semi-geometric sans serif typeface.
 It is an open face, very sober yet recognizable, thanks to its unique characteristics.
-Aiglon is a multi-faceted, adjustable typeface that meets a variety of European aesthetic canons.
+Aiglon is also a multi-faceted, adjustable typeface that meets a variety of European aesthetic canons.

 Sources and references of Aiglon

-For the Aiglon project started around 2017, one source was this set of beautiful Banjo capitals, formerly used back in 1996 for Anisette, then later for the linear in two weights designed for the Cabinet d’écriture 1 Louis Vuitton in 2012 (no longer in activity).
+For the Aiglon project started around 2017, one of the multiple sources was this set of beautiful Banjo capitals, formerly used back in 1996 for Anisette, then later for the linear in two weights designed for the Cabinet d’écriture 1 Louis Vuitton in 2012 (no longer in activity).
 These capitals from Maximilien Vox’s 2 Banjo for the Deberny & Peignot foundry in the 1930s represent the quintessence of a French style more often seen in signage and poster lettering.
 It is notable that French foundries before the Second World War were limited to display typefaces.
 The French foundries 3 that designed new typefaces intended for text settings, which were very functional, were limited due to the lack of a local automated typesetting system such as the ones developed by Monotype and Linotype, which were the natural destinations for typeface projects of the sort.

 The extensive Aiglon family was built upon many local references: these poster letterforms, those used by Adolphe Mouron Cassandre 4 and other French graphic designers from the mid-20th century.
-This mid-century style of letter form found on signage us astonishingly frequent in both Paris and New York 5: proportions and certain recurring characteristics are common to both cities.
+This mid-century style of letterform found on signs is astonishingly frequent in both Paris and New York 5: proportions and certain recurring characteristics are common to both cities.
 A frequent mistake is to think that the typographic style in vogue during the 20th century is restricted to type foundry collections.
 This is an over simplification.
 There are a multitude of typographic forms in use during the 20th century.
 It remains difficult to confirm the recurrence of styles, because unlike foundries, these usages were not catalogued, they are by definition ephemeral because they were produced by craftsmen of the lettering trade, each developing his own style.6

 Aiglon is available in five different widths, each one proposed in eight weights with italics for a total of 80 styles.
 There are no super heavy versions, in order to avoid exaggerations, asserting instead the mono-linearity of the style.
 The italics are drawn narrower than the romans in order to contrast well in text, as they have no structural differences.
 These italics are drawn like romans with all the necessary optical corrections of a slanted roman.
 Aiglon offers two narrow widths in addition to the standard width.
 The two wide widths highlight a particularity of the Aiglon family: the influence of the lettering inscriptions on facades and shop fronts.
 Finally, the glyph set follows the Typofonderie Pro 7 standard, with small capitals, different number sets, and dingbats designed in every weight and widths (more on this below).